aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/nccom-test.rst

 Overview
 --------

-**nccom-test** is a benchmarking tool for quickly evaluating the performance of Collective Communication operations on one or more Neuron instances (it is compatible with both trn1 and inf2 instance types) or just for a fast sanity check of the environment before attempting to run a more complex workload.
+**nccom-test** is a benchmarking tool for evaluating Collective Communication operations on AWS Trainium and Inferentia instances.
+It supports Trn1, Trn2, and Inf2 instance types.
+The tool can assess performance across multiple instances or perform quick environment sanity checks before running more complex workloads.
+While single-instance benchmarking is supported for all compatible instance types, multi-instance benchmarking is limited to Trainium instances (Trn1 and Trn2).

 .. note::

-    On inf2 instances, only single-instance benchmarking is supported.
+    On Inf2 instances, only single-instance benchmarking is supported.
 Running a multi-node nccom-test benchmark will result in an error.

 Using nccom-test
 ----------------